w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 [Treasury](learn-treasury.md).
 This is 20% and 80%, respectively.

 Tips are an optional transaction fee that users can add.
-Tips are not part of the inclusion fee and are an incentive to block authors from prioritizing a transaction, and the entire tip goes directly to the block author.
+Tips are not part of the inclusion fee and are an incentive to block authors for prioritizing a transaction, and the entire tip goes directly to the block author.

 ## Block Limits and Transaction Priority